zief0002/modeling/docs/05-ols-estimation.md

 <div class="figure" style="text-align: center">
 <img src="05-ols-estimation_files/figure-html/unnamed-chunk-15-1.png" alt="Plot displaying the OLS fitted regression line for the intercept-only model.
 Histogram showing the marginal distributon of incomes is also shown." width="50%" />
-<p class="caption">Plot displaying the OLS fitted regression line for the intercept-only model.
+<p class="caption">(\#fig:unnamed-chunk-15)Plot displaying the OLS fitted regression line for the intercept-only model.
 Histogram showing the marginal distributon of incomes is also shown.</p>
 </div>

 The model itself does not consider any predictors, so on the plot, the $X$ variable is superfluous; we could just collapse it to its margin.
 This is why the mean of all the $Y$ values is sometimes referred to as the *marginal mean*.